akamai/terraform-provider-akamai/docs/data-sources/contract.md

 The following arguments are supported:

-* `group` — (Optional) The group within which the contract can be found.
+### Required Arguments
+* Group qualifier in one of the three forms detailed below.
 Used to keep group and contract selections in synch when using an API that requires both.
+  * `group_name` — The group name within which the contract can be found.
+  * `group_id` — The group id within which the contract can be found.
+  * `group` — (Deprecated) Either a group id or a group name within which the contract can be found.
+Cannot be used with `group_id` and `group_name`.

 ## Attributes Reference

-The following are the return attributes:

 * `id` — The contract ID.